minetest/minetest/doc/client_lua_api.md

 wants to register.
 Subsequent execution depends on Luanti calling the registered callbacks.

-**NOTE**: Client mods currently can't provide textures, sounds, or models by themselves.
+**NOTE**: Client mods currently can't provide textures, or models by themselves.
 Any media referenced in function calls must already be loaded (provided by mods that exist on the server).

+However, sounds can be provided and used on a client machine if they are copied in a `sounds/` directory at the same level than the `clientmods/`directory.

 Naming convention for registered textual names
 ----------------------------------------------